-Whenever I roast a chicken, I either freeze the roasted carcass or make the broth right away.
+Whenever I roast a chicken, I either freeze the roasted carcass or make the broth right away (same goes for making Corn Stock with bare corn cobs).
 The roasted bones yield a deeply colored, flavorful broth.
 Starting with raw chicken yields a lighter, more delicate broth.
-It’s equally delicious and more appropriate for silky soups like Chicken Noodle Soup and creamy dishes like Chicken Pot Pie and Chicken Pot Pie Soup.
+It's equally delicious and more appropriate for soups like Chicken Noodle Soup, Chicken Pozole Verde and creamy dishes like Chicken Pot Pie and Chicken Pot Pie Soup.

 How to Make Homemade Chicken Broth

 Step 1: Add all chicken broth ingredients to slow cooker or crockpot (onion, carrot, celery, fresh parsley, chicken breast halves, salt, peppercorns and water)